misje/opencti-wazuh-connector/docs/source/rules_engine.rst

 -------------------------------------

-This connector does not create sightings of indicators, and laves this job to this rule.
+This connector does not create sightings of indicators, and leaves this job to this rule.
 Using the rule for this job instead of creating the sighting within the connector allows you to easily revert and remove indicator sightings simply by turning the rule off.

-Raise incident basd on sightings
+Raise incident based on sightings
 --------------------------------

 This rule creates incidents if an indicator is sighted in an